 VATI is committed to providing an educational experience that cultivates student creativity, self-awareness, and therapeutic competence.
 We aim to train art therapists who are active members of the art therapy community, and good ambassadors to the larger community.

 We achieve our goals by training the student at a graduate level in a way that challenges the student to grow intellectually, and professionally.
 VATI offers coursework that is delivered by a diverse and accomplished faculty.
 This allows the students to develop a solid understanding of current theory and practice in the field.
-Students must successfully complete classroom-based coursework, experiential learning exercises, 700 hours of practicum experience, and a final project to graduate.
+Students must successfully complete classroom-based coursework, experiential learning exercises, 700 hours of clinical placement, and a final project to graduate.

 Our training programs follow the guidelines for training established by the Canadian and British Columbia art therapy associations.